MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure whether Microsoft Defender Antivirus automatically takes action on all detected threats.
 The action to be taken on a particular threat is determined by the combination of the policy-defined action, user-defined action, and the signature-defined action.

-- If you enable this policy setting, Microsoft Defender Antivirus does not automatically take action on the detected threats, but prompts users to choose from the actions available for each threat.
+- If you enable this policy setting, Microsoft Defender Antivirus doesn't automatically take action on the detected threats, but prompts users to choose from the actions available for each threat.

-- If you disable or do not configure this policy setting, Microsoft Defender Antivirus automatically takes action on all detected threats after a nonconfigurable delay of approximately five seconds.
+- If you disable or don't configure this policy setting, Microsoft Defender Antivirus automatically takes action on all detected threats after a nonconfigurable delay of approximately five seconds.
 <!-- DisableRoutinelyTakingAction-Description-End -->

 <!-- DisableRoutinelyTakingAction-Editable-Begin -->